Energy saving tips: save over £500 on your energy bills

 ×

-Lighting makes up 11% of the average UK household electricity consumption, so switching to energy efficient lighting will help you save money and reduce your carbon emissions - without compromising the quality of lighting.
-But how do you know which light bulbs will work best for you?
-Check out the Energy Saving Trusts lighting advice.
+Lighting makes up around 5% of an average home’s total energy bill, so switching to energy-efficient lighting will help you save money and reduce your carbon emissions - without compromising the quality of lighting.

-Switch off the lights.
+Switch off the lights

-Keep your oven door closed.
+Keep your oven door closed

 We all know it’s hard to resist taking a peek at what's cooking in the oven, but opening the oven door uses more energy by letting the heat out - stick to using the window to check your food instead.

-Timing is key.
+Timing is key

-To save energy, it’s worthwhile thinking about when you use electricity, for example, putting a wash on.
 Between midnight and 4pm, more of the UK's power comes from clean, green renewable sources.
-AND, if you’re on a day / night tariff, you can use the cheaper nighttime rate for overnight washes or EV charging.
+AND if you’re on a day/night tariff, you can use the cheaper night-time rate for overnight washes or EV charging.

-Fill your dishwasher.
+Fill your dishwasher

-Replace your boiler with a heat pump.
+Replace your boiler with a heat pump

 Heat pumps use a small amount of electricity to take natural, low-level heat from the air outside and condense it to generate significantly more heat in your home.
-They can turn 1kWh electricity into up to 4kWh of heat - that's 4x more than even the most efficient gas, electric, or oil boilers!
+They can turn 1kWh of electricity into up to 4kWh of heat - that's 4x more than even the most efficient gas, electric, or oil boilers!

 Water